 The Frontier of Family Wellness

 It is materialist science, and its disconnected view of the physical world from its innate intelligence, that has spawned a consumer culture whose conformist demands leave parents confused and uninformed on what exactly wellness and wholeness are.
-In advocating for conscious parenting, Lipton’s work appears regularly in Pathways.

 In addition to encouraging parents to examine their own beliefs, Lipton advocates the need for parents to create a supportive perinatal environment for their children to ensure their long-term success and well-being.
 In a previous issue of Pathways, Lipton connected the dots between human consciousness and child wellness: